It's for You

 "It's for You" is a song written by John Lennon and Paul McCartney of the Beatles for Cilla Black for whom it was a UK Top Ten hit in 1964.

-The song is mainly a McCartney composition.
+In the US, Black's version of the song peaked at No. 79.
+In Canada it reached No. 24.
+A 1971 version by Detroit-area group Springwell (who recorded the track in Canada) is actually the highest charting version of "It's For You" in North America, peaking at No. 60 US and No. 21 Canada.

 Background

 Composition

 Paul McCartney, who had been present at Abbey Road Studios when Cilla Black had recorded her breakthrough hit "Anyone Who Had a Heart", had written "It's for You" with John Lennon using "Anyone Who Had a Heart" as the model although Black herself has opined: "For my money, ['It's for You'] is nothing like the 'Anyone...' composition."

 Recording

 On 3 June 1964 McCartney cut a demo of "It's for You" to give to Black and producer George Martin.
 Black recorded the song at Abbey Road Studios on 2 July with Martin producing the session.
 She recalled: "That was some session...John [Lennon] and Paul [McCartney] joined me and George Martin.
 We made one track and then everyone had a go at suggesting how they thought it should be recorded.
 George said it should be one way, John and Paul another and I just added my suggestions while they were thinking of what else they could do with the composition."